Understand your company's position and learn more about the options available

 Turning around a struggling restaurant can come in many forms, depending on both the source and the scale of the challenges being faced.

-If your restaurant’s financial problems have been caused purely by the lack of trade during the COVID-19 lockdown period, your business may need an injection of capital in order to boost cash flow and allow you to continue meeting your outgoings as and when they fall due.
+Depending on the root of your current problems, your business may benefit from an injection of capital in order to boost cash flow and allow you to continue meeting your outgoings as and when they fall due.
 Our in-house team of commercial finance experts can work alongside you to assess the level of funding required to make a difference, as well as your restaurant’s ability to repay this borrowing.
 We can scour the whole market to find you a channel of funding which is affordable to your company both now and in the future, allowing you to kickstart your operations on a solid financial footing.

 If your current problems have caused you to fall behind with creditors – whether these are trade creditors, your bank, HMRC, or a combination of all three – embarking on a negotiation process can not only ease strained relations, but also free up cash flow and provide a level of certainty going forwards.